What to Know about Being a Student Organization Adviser

 What are some of the skills I should possess as an adviser?

-Learn how to diagnose the needs of the students you advise and help determine what is needed (as opposed to what is wanted).
+Learn how to diagnose the needs of the students you advise so you can help them figure out what they want and what they truly need.Negotiation

 When working with your students, come to some agreements, but learn how to push back on demands.